 Environmental Architecture is a 15-month, project-based MA Programme exploring the future of landscapes, environments and ecosystems.
 It focuses on the co-dependence of life forms and earth systems as well as the co-existence of alternative concepts of landscapes, environments and territories as they are expressed by different societies.

-If the planet has a design problem, what do the terms ‘design’ or ‘architecture’ mean when they are applied to phenomena as varied as oceans or atmospheres, or to farmland and deserts?
+If the planet has a design problem, what do the terms ‘design’ or ‘architecture’ mean when they are applied to phenomena as varied as oceans, atmospheres, or to farmlands and deserts?

 The intensity of environmental change calls for new forms of knowledge production based in propositional thinking, especially design-based methods.

 - an intensive series of seminars, lectures, workshops and symposia that cultivate new and experimental approaches to the discipline

 - the opportunity to engage with live projects in sites of rapid and complex environmental change